-Further, the inflation assumption was decreased in view of our overall economic outlook from 2.10% per annum used at the previous valuation to 2.00% per annum for this valuation.
-The change in inflation and economic outlook led to changes in a number of other related increase rate assumptions as well - the salary inflation assumption was decreased from 2.10% to 2.00% per annum, the assumption for the increase in the Year's Maximum Pensionable Earnings (YMPE) and the Canada Revenue Agency defined benefit limit was decreased from 2.85% to 2.75% per annum for this valuation, and the pension indexing assumption for those with guaranteed indexing was decreased from 1.20% to 1.10%.
+The going concern actuarial assumptions were revised from the previous valuation.
+In particular, the inflation assumption was decreased in view of our overall economic outlook from 2.00% per annum used at the previous valuation to 1.90% per annum for this valuation.
+The change in inflation and economic outlook led to changes in a number of other related increase rate assumptions as well - the salary inflation assumption was decreased from 2.00% to 1.90% per annum, the assumption for the increase in the Year's Maximum Pensionable Earnings (YMPE) and the Canada Revenue Agency defined benefit limit was decreased from 2.75% to 2.65% per annum for this valuation, and the pension indexing assumption for those with guaranteed indexing was decreased from 1.10% to 1.00%.
 See Appendix B for details of the assumptions used in this valuation and the rationale employed in setting these assumptions.
 See Section III for the impact of these changes in assumptions on the valuation results.

-The wind-up economic assumptions were changed to reflect market conditions as at the valuation date.
+The hypothetical wind-up economic assumptions were changed to reflect market conditions as at the valuation date.
 These assumptions are summarized in Appendix B.